mrazomej/phd/src/chapter_01/section_03_information.md

 $\mathcal{X}$ is given by $n^r$--because we have $m$ possible options to chose from for each of the $r$ characters, resulting in $n\cdot n\cdot n\cdots = n^r$.
 Likewise, the number of messages of size $t$ encoded with alphabet $\mathcal{Y}$ is $m^t$.
-We then demand for our coding scheme that the number of messages that we can encode is at least the number of messages we could potentially send.
+We then demand from our coding scheme that the number of messages we can encode is at least the number of messages we could potentially send.
 In other words, for our coding scheme to be able to take *any* message of size $r$ it must be true that the number of possible encoded messages is at least as large as the number of possible messages to encode.
-This is expressed as
+This demand is expressed as
 $$
 n^r \leq m^t.
 $$
-If our encoding did not satisfy this, we would have to increase $t$, i.e. the number of characters that we use to encode our message.
-On the other extreme we could come up with a ridiculously long encoding scheme (imagine a version of Morse code where every letter is represented by 1000 dots and dashes).
-To avoid this absurd scheme we bound the size of the encoded message to be as long as necessary to encode all potential messages, but not any longer.
-This is expressed as
+If our encoding did not satisfy this, we would have to increase $t$, i.e., the number of characters we use to encode our message.
+On the other extreme, we could come up with a ridiculously long encoding scheme (imagine a version of Morse code where 1000 dots and dashes represent every letter).
+To avoid this absurd scheme, we bound the encoded message's size to be as long as necessary to encode all potential messages, but not any longer.
+This bound is expressed as
 $$
 m^{t-1} < n^r \leq m^t.
 \label{eq:ineq_messages}